Definition of Fiscal Policy

 Classical economists and supporters of classical schools of thought (for example, neo-classical and Austrian economists), disagree with Keynesian fiscal policy.
 According to classical economists, efforts to change the demand side of the economy may benefit an economy in the short run, but causes harm in the long run.
 Increases in government spending lead to increases in the money supply, or increases in a nation’s debt, or increases in taxation.
 Increases in the money supply equate to inflation.
 Increases in interest rates lead to decreases in borrowing and decreases in private spending.
 And increases in taxation lead to decreases in private consumption and savings.

 Keynes argued that a rapidly growing economy during times of full employment causes inflation.
 Classical economists disagree.
 They believe that increases in the money supply equate to inflation, and long-term increases in the price level are impossible without increases in the money supply.
-Classical economists, and in particular the so-called monetarists, believe that inflation can be slowed or avoided by decreasing the rate of growth in the money supply.
-Classical economists do not believe that active fiscal policy is beneficial to the economy in the long run.
+Classical economists, and in particular monetarists, believe that inflation can be slowed or avoided by decreasing the rate of growth in the money supply.
+Classical economists acknowledge that active fiscal policy can be beneficial to the economy in the short run, but they do not believe that active fiscal policy is beneficial to the economy in the long run.

-According to the classical school, proper fiscal policy is when the government creates an economic environment in which private properties are well-protected, and households and businesses have maximum incentive to produce and innovate.
-Government spending should be limited to defense, a judicial system, fire and police protection, infrastructure, education, transportation and a small and efficient administrative system.
+According to the classical school, proper long run fiscal policy is when the government creates an economic environment in which private properties are well-protected, and households and businesses have maximum incentive to produce and innovate.
+Government spending should be limited to essential functions such as providing a sound national defense system, a judicial system, fire and police protection, infrastructure, education, transportation and a small and efficient administrative system.
 Taxes should be relatively low and regulations minimal.

 Fiscal Policy Lags